joerivanruth/mapiproxy/README.md

 mode, it collects whole blocks and prints one block per frame, also without the block header.

+Because of the above rules it may happen in `--blocks` modr that a multi-byte character spans across a block boundary.
+In that case both blocks are considered to be not valid UTF-8 encoded text so they will be displayed in binary even though other blocks in the message are still rendered as text.

-In `--raw` mode, bytes are printed as they are received, including the block headers.
+In `--raw` mode, all bytes are printed as they are received, including the block headers.
 This means that a single printed chunk may contain parts of multiple blocks and even parts of multiple messages.
-Conversely, a block or message may be spread across multiple chunks of received bytes.
+Conversely, a block or message is often spread across multiple chunks of received bytes.

 The `--raw` mode is the only mode in which block headers are included in the output.
 They are marked with angle brackets '⟨' and '⟩'.
 For example: